Mnr04/Data_Bootcamps_Projects/README.md

-# All Bootcamps projects
+### All Bootcamp Projects

-Project completed as part of my bootcamp
+This section lists the projects completed as part of my bootcamp training:

-- DataQuest
+DataQuest
-- DataCamp
+DataCamp
-- Coursera
+Coursera
+All these projects focus on data exploration and analysis using the following tools:

+Python
+Matplotlib
+Seaborn
+Jupyter Lab
+NumPy